Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Adding How To steps, anything less then 8 characters will inform the user it's too short.

 ## Testing Bugs
+- when trying to register with a wrong length password the user was asked to correct the submisionbut wasn't informed on the conditions needed, Fixed
+- the flash message was not responsive, updated to a responsive text size

 Logo>> cut and stiled image from  openculture.com